Aqibgh/Aqibgh/README.md

 ## About Me

-I'm a Software Engineer focused mainly on backend systems and AI.
+I'm a Software Engineer who enjoys the part where backend systems, APIs and AI actually have to work together in a real product.

-A lot of my work involves taking real business processes and turning them into software, automation or AI-powered workflows.
+A lot of the projects I've enjoyed most started with a manual or messy process and ended up as software, automation or an AI-powered workflow.

-I've worked across backend APIs, booking systems, business management tools, payments, integrations, deployments, voice AI and internal operations.
+I've worked across booking systems, business management tools, payments, integrations, internal operations, deployments and AI products.

-On the AI side, I've worked with RAG, AI agents, voice AI, LLM tool calling, computer vision and automated media processing.
+On the AI side, I'm especially interested in systems where the model has to actually do something — call an API, retrieve real data, use a tool, trigger a workflow or return an answer grounded in a real source.

 ---